Skip to Main Content

 Bibliography example

 Webpage: No Author or date 8.
 "History of the Library and collections," Royal British Association of Architects, accessed April 4, 2013, http://www.architecture.com./LibraryDrawings AndPhotographs/RIBALibrary/History.aspx.
-16. Royal British Association of Architects, "History of the Library and collections."
+16. Royal British Association of Architects, "History of the Library."
 Royal British Association of Architects.
 "History of the Library and collections."
 Accessed April 4, 2013. http:www.architecture.com/Library DrawingsAndPhotographs/RIBALibrary/History.aspx.

 Webpage: last modified date 12.
 "Weaver Hawkins," Design & Art Australia Online, last modified April 4, 2013,